Appointment and Fees

 At a time of crisis you can contact a family member or another support person, Lifeline (13 11 14) or the Crisis Assessment Team for Psychiatric triage information, assessment and referral.
 24 hours a day, 7 days a week.
 Telephone: 1300 363 746 to ensure immediate attention is received.

 All accounts must be settled at the time of the consultation and payment can be made by cash, credit card or EFTPOS.

-As a guide, the Australian Psychological Society (APS) recommended fees are currently $251 for 45 to 60-minute sessions and $472 for 91 to 120-minute sessions.
+As a guide, the Australian Psychological Society (APS) recommended fees are currently $267 for 45 to 60-minute sessions.

-In response to client requests HICAPS and EFTPOS is now available on the day of your appointment.
+HICAPS and EFTPOS is available on the day of your appointment for face-to-face appointments.
 This way you can pay for your appointment and receive any Medicare or private health insurance rebate on the spot.